Bluebook: History

 The cover of the 1926 A Uniform System of Citation was green.
 The color was "brown from the second (1928) edition through the fifth (1936) edition.
 It was only with the sixth (1939) edition that it became blue."
 In 1939, the cover of the book was changed from brown to a "more patriotic blue", allegedly to avoid comparison with a color associated with Nazi Germany.
 The eleventh edition, published in 1967, was actually white with a blue border.
 The cover color returned to blue in the twelfth edition of 1976.

 The full text of the first (1926) through the fifteenth (1991) editions is available on the official website.

 The Bluebook uses two different styles.
 Practitioners use the first in preparing court documents and memoranda, while the second is used primarily in academic settings, such as law reviews and journals.
 The latter uses specific formatting to identify types of references, such as the use of small caps for books, newspapers, and law reviews.
 A rule of thumb used by many is to see if the formatting can be reproduced on a typewriter—if so, practitioners use it, if it requires typesetting, it is used for academic articles.

 By 2011, The Bluebook was "the main guide and source of authority" on legal references for the past 90 years.
 It is recognized as the "gold standard" for legal references in the United States, even though it was originally designed only to help teach law students how to cite cases and other legal material.
-Although other citation systems exist, they have limited acceptance, and in general, The Bluebook is followed in the legal citation as the most widely accepted citation style.
+Although other citation systems exist, they have limited acceptance, and in general, The Bluebook is followed in the legal citation as the most widely accepted citation style, called the "Bible", the "final arbiter", even the legal citation "Kama Sutra".
 Some states have adopted The Bluebook in full, while others have partially adopted The Bluebook.
 States such as Texas have supplements, such as The Greenbook, that merely address citation issues unique to Texas and otherwise follow The Bluebook.

 Variations

 Federal

 The Solicitor General issues a style guide that is designed to supplement The Bluebook.
-This guide focuses on citation for practitioners, so as an example, only two typefaces are used for law reviews, normal and italics.
-Other changes are also minor, such as moving supra from before the page referenced to after the page number.
+This guide focuses on citation for practitioners, such as restraining law reviews to two typefaces: normal and italics.
+Other changes are similarly minor, such as moving supra from before the page referenced to after the page number.
 The guide does state that unless explicitly specified otherwise, The Bluebook rule takes precedence in the event of conflict.